Most of us are guilty of this at some point: writing in cryptics. Why?

 Why do we do it?
 Why express ourselves in terms that are not meant to be understood?
-Is it, perhaps, a deep subconscious desire to be public with our privacy?
+Is it a subconscious desire to be public with our private issues?
 Is it more about reaching out, or being reached out to?

-Convictions and Courage
+Convictions and courage

-A friend of mine, who excuses me for this example, wrote something online a few years ago regarding a family member, which was then spotted and read by its subject.
+A friend of mine, who excuses me for this example, wrote something online a few years ago regarding a family member.
+This was then spotted and read by its subject.
 His reaction, unthinkingly, was to call up and talk it over rather than acting evasively.

-Hence, I understand why writing in cryptics happens.
+Hence, I understand why cryptics happen.
 It’s a risk these days to admit lowness in public.
 As Al Allday has recently noted, ‘selfish media’ has put pay to that.
 How, then, do we let off steam to make ourselves better?

 The last week was a bad one; somebody I was trying to warm to laid on an astonishingly personal attack.
-Can one be excused for not wanting to say too much more?
+Can I be excused for not wanting to say too much more?

-A Masque for Seekers
+A masque for seekers

 I dedicate this to a dear friend, seen for the first time in over four years yesterday.
 He never liked cutting through the ribbons of what I was trying to say, but straight talking has always proven his uncomplicated love.
 He is the catalyst behind great things and, in living, makes the world a better place.
 God bless, Sy.